trywilco/quest-llm_security/README.md

 - Understand the importance and challenges of securing LLMs
 - Implement input validation to prevent injection attacks
-- Set up role-based access control (RBAC) for sensitive operations
+- Set up rate limiting to prevent DoS and DoW attacks
 - Create comprehensive logging and monitoring systems
 - Implement data redaction for sensitive information
 - Apply output filtering to prevent harmful content